 By Priya from Outside Suburbia

-Portugal’s capital city Lisbon needs no introduction and probably where you will start or end your Portugal holiday!
+Portugal’s capital city Lisbon needs no introduction and is probably where you will start or end your Portugal holiday!
 The city of seven hills and has many wonderful miradouros from where you can enjoy sunsets and panoramic views.
-Walk along cobbled alleyways, visit ancient ruins and cathedrals and in the evenings listen to Fado in one of the clubs.
+Walk along cobbled alleyways, visit ancient ruins and cathedrals, and in the evenings listen to Fado in one of the clubs.

 The old city’s pastel-colored buildings, Belem Tower, Tagus Estuary, Discoveries Monument and Ponte 25 de Abril suspension bridge all are places you can’t miss when visiting Portugal.
 If you like to see and learn about the tiles that adorn the walls of the houses in Portugal visit the National Azulejo Museum that displays 5 centuries of decorative ceramic tiles.
 Just outside Lisbon is a string of Atlantic beach towns, from Cascais to Estoril.

 We loved our stay at the Lapa Palace in the quiet and posh and diplomatic neighborhood of Lapa.
 Built in the 19th-century, overlooking the Tagus River, the palace once was the home to a Count.
 Part of the Leading Hotels of the World this beautiful hotel is a short drive away from the city center.